9 Sep 2024

 The Fijians government is backing the appointment of the country's new anti-corruption chief who was under investigation by the office she now heads, which has left the Fijian people asking questions.
 Photo: RNZ Pacific

-Barbara Malimali - who was also the Electoral Commission chair - was revealed as the new Fiji Independent Commission Against Corruption commissioner on Wednesday.
+Barbara Malimali - who was also the Electoral Commission chairperson - was revealed as the new Fiji Independent Commission Against Corruption (FICAC) commissioner on Wednesday.

-Malimali's appointment, confirmed by the nation's president on the advice of the Judicial Services Commission, has been slammed as "unbelievable" by one opposition MP, while the opposition leader in parliament has said it raises "numerous questions ... that need answers".
+Malimali's appointment, confirmed by the nation's president on the advice of the Judicial Services Commission (JSC) - who report to the Attorney-General - has been slammed as "unbelievable" by one opposition MP, while the opposition leader in parliament has said it raises "numerous questions...that need answers".

-The announcement caused a stir due to it being unclear if she held the Electoral Commission role at the time of her appointment, raising concerns about conflict of interest.
+The announcement was causing a stir due to it being unclear if she held the Electoral Commission chairperson role at the time of for appointment - raising concerns about conflict of interest.

-Then, Malimali was taken for questioning by FICAC officers on her first day in the job as its boss - a move sanctioned by the anti-corruption agency's acting deputy commissioner Francis Puleiwai.
+But the issue became more spellbinding when Malimali was taken for questioning by FICAC officers on her first day in the job as its boss, sanctioned by the anti-corruption agency's acting deputy commissioner Francis Puleiwai.

-The government's chief legal officer and minister responsible for the anti-corruption office, Attorney-General Graham Leung, then criticised Puleiwai for not updating him for detaining Malimali.
+However, the saga became even more bizarre when the government's chief legal officer and minister responsible for the anti-corruption office, Attorney-General Graham Leung, criticised Puleiwai for not updating him for detaining Malimali.

 Barbara Malimali